Skip to content

 The Commonwealth Prevention Alliance (CPA) is the foremost voice of prevention in Pennsylvania.
 It engages with inspiring organizations that share a common goal: to reduce substance misuse and risk-related behaviors among Pennsylvanians.
-CPA’s mission is to nurture, train, and support professionals who are doing this essential work—understanding that prevention organizations need leaders with integrity, vision, and the ability to get things done.
+CPA’s mission is to nurture, train, and support professionals doing this essential work—understanding that prevention organizations need leaders with integrity, vision, and the ability to get things done.

-Empowering Youth Advocacy for Prevention and Positive Mental Health
+Empowering Youth Advocacy for Prevention

-The PA Youth Summit is committed to empowering young individuals by providing them with the tools to advocate for increased funding and improved access to youth-focused programs supporting opioid and substance use prevention, as well as promoting positive mental health initiatives and strategies.
-Led by the Commonwealth Prevention Alliance (CPA), the Youth Summit plays a key role in building a healthier future for Pennsylvania’s youth.
-Prioritizing youth coalition development and fostering statewide collaborations, the summit promotes active participation, reinforcing its commitment to comprehensive youth empowerment and community building
+The CPA Youth Summit is committed to empowering young individuals and coalitions by providing them with the tools to advocate for increased funding and improved access to youth-focused programs, supporting their prevention efforts, and promoting positive mental health initiatives and strategies.
+The summit promotes active participation by prioritizing youth coalition development and fostering statewide collaborations, reinforcing our commitment to comprehensive youth empowerment and community building.

 • A $1,000 stipend will be provided to participating coalitions to help offset associated expenses.